mcosovic/JuliaGrid.jl/docs/src/manual/dcPowerFlow.md

 nothing # hide
 ```

-Next, we modify the existing `PowerSystem` type within the DC model using add and update functions.
-Then, we create a new `DcPowerFlow` type based on the modified system and solve the power flow problem:
+Next, modify the existing `PowerSystem` type within the DC model using add and update functions.
+Then, create a new `DcPowerFlow` type based on the modified system and solve the power flow problem:
 ```@example DCPowerFlowSolution
 updateBus!(system; label = "Bus 2", active = 0.4)